igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 We have learned to think of IPv4 address groupings in terms of CIDR blocks, because virtually all logical address groupings fit that model
 well: IP address allocations, subnets, routing announcements, etc.
 With the move to IPv6, the primary mechanism for address grouping remains matching by prefix length, albeit with longer prefix lengths.

-This only allows for strictly hierarchical address groupings.
-The longer address lengths, however, provide opportunities for assigning operator-specific semantics to bit strings within addresses beyond the prefix, especially when allocating addresses for virtual services.
+While longer interface identifiers are useful for end user privacy purposes, infrustructure networks and networks hosting content are finding opportunities for assigning operator-specific semantics to bit strings within addresses beyond the prefix.
+Structured addressing scheme for virtual services reduces complexity of managing addresses and allows for concise policy definitions.

 Numerous systems (see {{example-systems}} for examples) have been assigning semantics to IPv6 bits that come after IANA prefix